Period Panties – Do They Work + Brand Breakdown

-Period panties have recently become very popular.
+Period panties or Period Underwear have recently become very popular.
 Many menstruators use them for period cup backup, as a replacement for menstrual pads, instead of panty liners and as a great overnight period solution.

 Period panties come in a huge range of sizes, absorbencies and from many brands.

 Do Period Panties really work?
 What are your options and brands to shop for?
 Answers below:

 Period panties are worn during your menstrual cycle to replace a menstrual pad or as a backup for your pad or menstrual cup.